Work with Me

 I like to engage with a specific, concrete challenge.
 The nature of the project or problem is likely to evolve as we collaborate, but choosing something very tangible helps us stay grounded and makes it easier to see how our work is serving you.

 I'm big on deliberate cycles, so I prefer to work together for a set period of time with a concrete goal and then reassess.
-I typically work in cycles of a quarter (~3 months) or half-quarter (6-8 weeks), although it varies by client.
+I typically work in cycles of a quarter (~3 months) or half-quarter (6-8 weeks) with check-ins at least weekly.

 Are we a good fit?